Darwin-River/Ex-Machinis/documents/game-play.md

 Give it a try and see what happens.
 You'll notice that your drones always report their current location at the top of every email they send you.
 This location will now indicate Saturn.

 You can use this command to go elsewhere in the solar system as well.
 All you need is the Location ID for your destination.
-This can be found in the Space Objects table ([http://exmachinis.com/locations](http://exmachinis.com/locations)).
+This can be found in the [Space Objects](http://exmachinis.com/locations) table.

 [Return to TOC](game-play.md#Table-of-Contents)